 3. Set up your brokerage account

-Based on your approach, you can select a broker that meets your needs.
-For example, if you’re trading, you may want to consider brokers that offer charting capabilities to help you spot opportunities or those that have low costs, since you’ll likely be making a lot of trades.
+- Traders – If you’re trading, you may want to consider brokers that offer charting capabilities to help you spot opportunities or those that have low costs, since you’ll likely be making a lot of trades.

 When you’re opening an account, you’ll want to have at hand your financial information, including your bank details.
 The broker will ask for your income range, your overall assets and other personal questions.
 You should be able to open most accounts within about 15 minutes, and may not even have to immediately fund the account — though it’s usually a good idea.